Grand Duke Alexei Alexandrovich of Russia: Reception by President Grant

 The visit to Washington was overshadowed by President Grant's discontent caused by the Russian government's refusal to recall Konstantin Katacazi, minister plenipotentiary of Russia to the United States.
 The entire visit in Washington lasted only one day.
 No formal entertainment was given in Washington to the Grand Duke, though for all other visits of members of royal families to the White House, formal dinners had been organized.
 Such dinners had taken place when President John Tyler received François d'Orléans, prince de Joinville, when Abraham Lincoln received Prince Napoleon Joseph Bonaparte and even when Ulysses Grant received Kamehameha V, king of the Sandwich Islands.
-The evening of the visit to the White House, Alexei and his suite dined at the minister Katakazi's residence, the only American official attending being general Porter.
+The evening of the visit to the White House, Alexei and his suite dined at Minister Katakazi's residence, the only American official attending being General Porter.
 At his departure Alexei was asked if he intended to return to Washington.
 Though he expressed his interest to return during a session of Congress, the uneasy diplomatic relations due to Minister Katakazi prevented this from happening.
 There had also been expectations that a military alliance treaty between the United States and Russia would be signed during the meeting; however this was not the case.

 The next day, Alexei left by train for Annapolis where he visited the Naval Academy, thereafter returning to New York.